UMAprotocol/UMIPs/Implementations/tetu-lp-tvl.md

     * Locate the `prices` key value from CoinGecko API response - it should contain a list of [ timestamp, price ] values.
 Choose the price at the latest timestamp before the evaluation timestamp (CoinGecko timestamps are in milliseconds);
     * Voters should verify that obtained price results agree with broad market consensus.
 7. Multiply each LP reserve token balance from Step 5 with its price from Step 6 for each evaluation timestamp.
-8. Sum both LP reserve balance values from Step 7 to get the total value of the pool in terms of `TVLCurrency` at the latest available block at or before each evaluation timestamp.
+8. Sum both LP reserve balance values from Step 7 to get the total value of the pool in terms of USD at the latest available block at or before each evaluation timestamp.
-9. Calculate the average from the daily values in Step 8 to obtain the LP TVL in terms of `TVLCurrency`.
+9. Calculate the average from the daily values in Step 8 to obtain the LP TVL in terms of USD.

 ## Post-Processing